Bodera/LearnPath_Mathematics/statistics/solved-list3.md

 4  10  26  12  6  16  8  2  4  28  11
 ```

-Determine the mean and standard deviation of the data set.
-Then, after building a frequency distribution table, determine the mean and standard deviation of the data set.
+Determine the mean and standart deviation of the data set.
+Then, after building a frequency distribution table, determine the mean and standart deviation of the data set.

 #### Procedures for the solution of question No. 4